Define the tensorflow variables c = tf.constant(grid.astype(np.complex64)) z = tf.Variable(c) n = tf.Variable(tf.zeros_like(c, tf.float32)) # Start the tensorflow session with tf.Session(): tf.global_variables_initializer().run() # Define the main mandelbrot algorithm - either take the square plus x

 Fractals are undeniably beautiful.
 The self-similar, highly complex patterns reflect elements of the natural world, yet appear geometric and almost alien in their organisation.
-I decided generate some using python and tensorflow as a short mini-project.
+I decided to generate some using python and tensorflow as a short mini-project.
 There are a tonne of resources online for generating fractals in any programming language – I made particular use of this GitHub repo by hzy46, this blog over on IBM and this reddit post for colouring – so this a relatively quick exercise, but rewarding!
-You can find all the code I wrote for this exercise over on GitHub – check out the jupyter notebooks there for examples and explanations.
+You can find all the code I wrote for this exercise over on GitHub – check out the Jupyter notebooks there for examples and explanations.

 The two most famous fractals are the Mandelbrot set and the Julia set.
 My algorithm for producing either set first requires defining a complex matrix (the “grid”) on which to operate.
 Then we can use tensorflow to perform the Mandelbrot/Julia algorithm.
 Tensorflow’s matrix algebra provides an easy method for fast computation of the fractals with built-in hardware acceleration, a useful feature for our fractals, which repeat the same operation many times on every cell in the matrix.
 With our grid, plus “threshold” and “iterations” parameters, the Mandelbrot algorithm is: